-LCSW, LCDC, CAC – CLINICAL DIRECTOR ORIGINS COUNSELING DALLAS
+LCSW, LCDC – CLINICAL DIRECTOR ORIGINS COUNSELING DALLAS

 What brought you to the field of addiction treatment?
 What brought you to Origins?

 I got sober in 2006 and decided it would be in my best interest to remove myself from working in the medical industry.
 Once I realized I knew this path not only professionally, but personally, it enabled me to expand my skills and knowledge.
 I also learned that I enjoyed working with new counselors in this field.
 I love seeing people excel and learn, to better their careers, not only professionally but personally.
 Having worked in Residential treatment since 2006, I decided it was time to move on.
 I know many individuals who currently work for Origins and have worked for Origins.
 I have always respected the professionalism that I witnessed, as well as the great treatment that Origins provides for their clients.
 When this position opened up, I simply applied and feel honored to be a part of this team.

 If there was only one thing you could tell us about working within your specialty area, what would it be

 A Clinical Director must be solution-oriented and be able to adapt quickly.
 Being able to think outside the box and not giving up is a must.
 Leadership skills are best exhibited by being accountable and responsible for one’s actions, lead by attraction.
 I am very straight forward, and I do not believe in softening the truth.
 However, having fun while working is important, and self-care is a must as there are times that everything is on fire, and you have to keep putting one foot in front of the other.

 What have you learned through your experience working in treatment?